 The great thing about dividends is that it’s a passive income and it has a preferred tax rate compared to interest or regular income.

-Only capital gains have a better income tax rate but you have to sell your investments to access your money.
-(Note that the amount of tax you pay really depends on all your income.)
+Only capital gains have a better income tax rate, but you must sell your investments to access your money.
+(Note that the amount of tax you pay depends on all your income.)

 For the most part, my investments are mostly tax sheltered but I do have some money in a non-registered account through RBC Direct Investing, and Computershare.
 For Computershare, I receive a T5 form for all the shares in my name and those in my kids’ name (held in trust).

-Let me be clear on a few points before we go over the math.
+Let me clarify a few points before we go over the math.
 There are a number of rules that differ between dividends and distributions.
 The below information is specific to what is considered a dividend and not a distribution.

 Canadian Dividend Tax

-There are two concepts that come to play with Canadian dividends:
+There are two concepts that come into play with Canadian dividends:

-• Dividend Gross-Up: A formula used to calculate the value of the dividends before the corporation paid taxes.
+- Dividend Gross-Up: A formula used to calculate the value of the dividends before the corporation pays taxes.
 The gross-up has been going down in the past few years.

-• Dividend Tax Credit: The federal and provincial government each have a tax credit that is applied against the dividend gross-up income tax.
+- Dividend Tax Credit: The federal and provincial governments each have a tax credit that is applied against the dividend gross-up income tax.

 The dividend tax is only payable on dividends earned in a non-registered account.